 The Semester process makes sure that Member States keep their budgetary and economic policies in line with their EU commitments (debt and deficit commitments under the Stability and Growth Pact, economic reform plans enshrined in their 2014 country-specific recommendations, and the long-term growth and jobs targets in the Europe 2020 strategy).

 The Annual Growth Survey will feed into national economic and budgetary decisions, which Member States set out in Stability and Convergence Programmes (under the Stability and Growth Pact) and National Reform Programmes (under the Europe 2020 strategy) in April.
-These programmes form the basis for the European Commission's proposals for country-specific recommendations in May 2014, which are adopted by the Council.
+These programmes form the basis for the European Commission's proposals for country-specific recommendations in May-June 2015, which are adopted by the Council.